-McDonald's McGriddle is a salty, rich breakfast sandwich flanked by a maple syrup soaked pancake.
+McDonald's McGriddle is a salty, rich breakfast sandwich flanked by maple syrup-soaked pancakes.
 The result is what many consider the best fast-food item, and genius for a company whose hotcake sales had plummeted.
 The new item was credited with 40% of same-store sales growth the year it was released.

 Manoj Bhargava's Living Essentials released 5-Hour Energy in 2004 and took over the energy shot market.
 Bhargava ingeniously sold the B-vitamin and caffeine drink as a shot, so it didn't go directly up against Red Bull.
 As of 2011, 5-Hour Energy accounted for 90% of the energy shots sold, equaling $1 billion.

 The iPhone is on the Mount Rushmore of truly game-changing products.
 Released in 2007, the Apple icon completely changed the cellphone, but more so, how everyone interacted with the world.
-There are entire books written about the creation of the iPhone, but one easy measure of its significance: Apple has sold almost 1.5 billion iPhones to date.
+There are entire books written about the creation of the iPhone, but one easy measure of its significance: More than 45% of smartphone users in the U.S. have Apple iPhones.
+Apple has sold more than 1.5 billion iPhones as of 2018.

-In its 2010 press release, Apple dubbed its iPad “magical and revolutionary.”
+Apple dubbed its iPad “magical and revolutionary” in its 2010 press release.
 The tablet largely was: With Wi-Fi and 3G, a touch screen, and Apple's signature sleek design, the iPad felt futuristic.
 Microsoft actually created the first tablet almost a decade before, but the timing and the look were wrong.
 More than 360 million iPads have been sold since 2010.

 Microsoft's response to the iPad came to stores in 2012.
 The Surface was a hybrid laptop/tablet, and came with a touchscreen, a detachable keyboard, and a stylus pen.
 Microsoft hit its stride with the Surface Pro 3, which raised the tech giant's Surface revenue to $3.6 billion in 2015.